Skip to content

 API hooking

-Step 1: When the program calls MessageBoxA(), it jumps to the address of that function.
+Step 1: When the program calls MessageBoxA(), it jumps to the function address.

 Step 2: Insert a jump instruction (jmp) in MessageBoxA() to redirect it to our hook function.

 Step 3: After executing the hook, it jumps to the trampoline function, which contains a copy of the original first few bytes of MessageBoxA().
-This allows the original function's logic to continue after the hook function executes.
+This allows the original function's logic to continue.

 Step 4: Once MessageBoxA() finishes executing, it returns to the user code to continue execution.